 - If you develop a mononucleosis-like illness, you should be checked for CMV infection.

 - Refrain from sharing food, eating utensils and drinking utensils with anyone.

 - Your doctor can test the CMV antibodies to determine if you have already had CMV infection.

 - Breastfeeding benefits outweigh the minimal risk of transmitting CMV (but discuss with your doctor first).

 What are some recommendations for individuals who care for infants and children regarding CMV infection?

-Most healthy people working with infants and children are not at risk for CMV infection.
+Most healthy people working with infants and children are not at risk for cytomegalovirus infection.
 However, women of child-bearing age who previously have not been infected with CMV still have a potential risk of passing CMV to their babies in utero.
 CMV is commonly transmitted among young children.

 Since CMV is transmitted through contact with infected bodily fluids, including urine and saliva, child care providers (including daycare workers, special education teachers, and therapists) should be educated about CMV infection and practice preventive measures.

 Susceptible non-pregnant women working with infants and children should not routinely be transferred to other work situations.
 Routine laboratory testing for the CMV antibody in female workers is not recommended, but it can be performed to determine their immunity status.

 2. Organization of Teratology Information Specialists (OTIS, 2017): Cytomegalovirus (CMV) Fact Sheet.
 Available through Mother To Baby: https://mothertobaby.org/fact-sheets/cytomegalovirus-cmv-pregnancy/pdf/